Kitware/HPCCloud/docs/usage/trad-cluster.md

 ## Deleting

 You cannot delete clusters which are running simulations.
 With the cluster you want to delete selected, click "Delete cluster."
 You will be prompted before the cluster is deleted.
-You can always readd a deleted cluster, however the files generated from simulations will not be available through HPC-Cloud.
+You can always re-add a deleted cluster, however the files generated from simulations will not be available through HPC-Cloud.